 Our office is located in Decatur and provides services to the local municipalities of Atlanta (eastern portion), Avondale, Brookhaven, Clarkston, Chamblee, Decatur, Doraville, Dunwoody, Lithonia, Pine Lake, and Stone Mountain.

-The medical examiner investigates deaths required by law to be reported to the DeKalb County Medical Examiner, and fall under the jurisdiction of the Georgia Death Investigation Act, O.C.G.A. § 45-16-24.
+The medical examiner investigates deaths required by law to be reported to the DeKalb County Medical Examiner's Office and fall under the jurisdiction of the Georgia Death Investigation Act, O.C.G.A. § 45-16-24.
 As required by this law, death cases are reported seven days a week, 24 hours a day, including weekends and all holidays.

 - Obtaining a detailed history on the decedent and the circumstances surrounding the event